 • poem from a sequence called Elegan in Worksongs

-This poem is from a sequence written when Amos was living with his second wife, Aoife Ryan, and their children, in a small town in Ireland.
+This poem is from a sequence written when Amos was living with his second wife, Nuala, and their children, in a small town in Ireland.

 • Spirit of my descendants in Worksongs